 At most one out of 10 (10%) children who have polyarticular JIA do not have a positive rheumatoid factor blood test.
 Most adults with rheumatoid arthritis do have a positive rheumatoid factor.
 The presence of rheumatoid factor in a child with polyarticular JIA suggests that these children may have disease that is very similar to adult rheumatoid arthritis.
 These children (mostly girls with onset of disease during late school age or adolescence) may have the other features of adult rheumatoid arthritis.
 These would include rheumatoid nodules and the potential for inflammation in small blood vessels.
 We will talk with you more about these features if they occur.

 Systemic JIA is the form of juvenile idiopathic arthritis which affects the entire body or "system," often before it affects the joints.
 The most common symptom is a high fever which usually happens once or twice a day.
 The fever is usually quite high with temperatures 103° or higher.
 This fever typically occurs in the late afternoon or the evening.
 During the fever, your child can look quite ill.
 When your child is not feverish, there will be fewer signs or symptoms of the disease.

 During the times of fever, there is often a rash.
 This rash comes and goes.
-Only about one in 20 children will complain of any itching with the rash.
+Only about 1 in 20 children will complain of any itching with the rash.
 The rash is not contagious.
 The rash is often present when there is pressure on the skin.
 An example is under the elastic of the undergarments or where the skin has been scratched.
 The rash also comes out whenever the skin is hot from exercise or environmental temperature.
 Even getting a warm bath and drying off with the towel may bring out the rash.
 The rash lasts only a short time and then goes away completely or moves to another part of the body.
 The rash does not cause any damage or permanent changes to the skin.